sablier-labs/v2-core/README.md

 `SablierV2FlashLoan` abstract is not inherited by any contract on the `main` branch, but we have kept it in version control because we may decide to use it in the future.

+## Security

+The codebase has undergone rigorous audits by leading security experts from Cantina, as well as independent auditors.
+For a comprehensive list of all audits conducted, please click [here](https://github.com/sablier-labs/audits).

+For any security-related concerns, please refer to the [SECURITY](./SECURITY.md) policy.
+This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

 ## Contributing

 Feel free to dive in!
 [Open](https://github.com/sablier-labs/v2-core/issues/new) an issue,